deepchecks/deepchecks/docs/source/user-guide/vision/formatter_objects.rst

     * xy - top-left or bottom-right corner of the bbox.
 (First 'xy' element is always interpreted as x-min, y-min, and second as x-max, y-max).
 Coordinates of the bounding box's corners are represented with respect to the top-left corner of the image which has (x, y) coordinates (0, 0);
     * cxcy - xy measured from the center of the image, meaning the center of the image is (0, 0);
     * wh - width and height of the bbox;
-    * n - element placed at the beggining or at the end of the notation indicates whether coordinates are normalized or not.
-Which means that coordinates of the bbox are representated not in pixels but as ration of x / image-width and y / image-height.
+    * n - placed at the beginning or at the end of the notation to indicate whether the coordinates are normalized or not.
+Normalized coordinates are not measured in pixels, but as rather ratio of x / image-width and y / image-height.

 It is important to note that `DetectionLabelFormatter` does not work with labels represented by JSON, XML, or python dictionaries.
 The acceptable objects types for `DetectionLabelFormatter` are numpy arrays, pytorch tensors, and python sequence-like objects.